Ricardo-Costa/nodejs-depuration/README.md

 - Start application with inspect option: `node inspect src/server.js`

 **Debbuge**
-- Put on your code line, where you want to check step.
+- Put `debbuge` key word on your code line, where you want to check step.
 - Digite `c` and press `enter` to continue.
 - Digite the function `list(<line-numbers-of-file>)` to show file part.
 - Check variables content with `exec <variable-name>`.